mattiasnordqvist/Golden-Fox/README.md

 ## Contribute

+It is hard to teach foxes English.
+You're welcome to give him a lesson and expand his vocabulary and understanding. :D

 I have really no idea about how you should write code to do this kind of task in a nice way.
 This is my humble first try.
-Please advice me or make a pull request where you fix the mess behind the scenes. :)
+Please advice me or make a pull request where you fix the mess behind the scenes.